 The Art of Furoshiki

-A Simple Craft in Silk Gift Wrapping
+A Simple Craft in Playsilk Gift Wrapping

 Furoshiki is a square cloth used to carry your belongings or to make beautifully wrapped presents.
 The process of wrapping with Furoshiki cloth originated in the Nara Period (710 B.C) of Japan as a way to wrap valuable objects that were found in temples.
 It later developed as a way to wrap clothing and carry belongings.
 Because of the sustainable and versatile nature of Furoshiki wrapping it is still a popular practice today.
 By replacing paper wrapping and plastic bags with reusable cloth or silk you are giving a little gift to the earth as well as to your loved ones!